escaladesports/npm-package-boilerplate/README.md

 ## Adding a new package to a monorepo:
 1. Clone this repo **outside** the monorepo folder
+2. Copy & paste this repo's folder into the monorepo's `packages` folder
+3. Rename the pasted folder to the package name
-2. Edit this repo's `package.json` to have the desired package name, version, etc.
+4. Update the pasted folder's `package.json` to have the desired package name, version, etc.
-3. Edit `.npmrc` to have the desired version tag prefix for Git (e.g. *zygote-plugin-whatever@*)
+5. Update the pasted folder's `.npmrc` to have the desired version tag prefix for Git (e.g. *zygote-plugin-whatever@*)
-4. `cd` into monorepo
-5. Run `lerna import ../npm-package-boilerplate`
+6. Make any source code changes/additions desired for the initial commit of the package
+7. Commit the above changes to the monorepo
+8. Run `lerna bootstrap` or `yarn bootstrap` at the root level of the monorepo
+9. Publish the package with Yarn/NPM/Lerna (see readme in monorepos)